 Enter SlideSonnet

-<!-- say: This is one of the oldest results in
+text: This is one of the oldest results in graph theory.

-graph theory.
-Euler proved it in 1736, motivated
+Euler proved it in 1736, motivated by the famous

+Each slide carries a stable id — an invisible marker stamped into the PDF by a small LaTeX macro — and the sidecar references that id.
+The slide source stays untouched; nothing about the narration leaks into it.
 Edit one slide’s narration, rebuild, and only that slide’s audio gets re-synthesized.
-Switch TTS backends without changing your slides.
-Chain modules together via a playlist file.
+Switch TTS backends without touching the script.
 The whole thing is designed around the idea that lecture content should be as easy to iterate on as source code.

 Here’s an example — a presentation about the Basel Problem, built in conversation with Claude and compiled by SlideSonnet: